 BSc(Hons) (Wildlife Management)

-The BSc (Hons) (Wildlife Management) degree course starts in January and ends in November/December of the same year.
+The BSc (Hons) (Wildlife Management) degree course starts in January and ends in December of the same year.
 Each individual student is given a research topic on a wildlife ranch or nature reserve, within a chosen field of interest.
-On average two weeks per month are initially spent on the project, merging theory and practice.
+On average four weeks are initially spent on the project, merging theory and practice.
 The remainder of the time is spent on campus with course work, seminars, practical sessions and data analysis.

-The course work includes communication skills, computer literacy, research project design, animal population dynamics, wildlife management techniques and nutrition, wildlife capture and diseases, range evaluation of ecological capacity, wildlife ecology, vegetation classification and dynamics, soil classification and social anthropology.
+The course work includes communication skills, computer literacy, research project design, animal population dynamics, wildlife management techniques, nutrition, wildlife capture and diseases, range evaluation of ecological capacity, wildlife ecology, vegetation classification and dynamics, soil classification and social anthropology.
 Selected excursions to wilderness areas are also part of the course.

 The Centre for Wildlife Management is part of the Department of Animal and Wildlife Sciences, which in turn falls under the auspices of the Faculty of Natural and Agricultural Sciences of the University of Pretoria.

 The first wildlife management course started in 1965.
-This eventually led to the establishment of the Eugène Marais Chair of Wildlife Management in 1970, which still serves as the driving force behind the Centre.
+This eventually led to the establishment of the Eugène Marais Chair of Wildlife Management in 1970.

 The current Honours degree in Wildlife Management being offered by the Centre is a one-year full-time postgraduate degree.